- History of Vehicle Excise Duty

 - Agricultural, horticultural and farming vehicles

 It’s important to remember that even if you don’t have to pay any Vehicle Excise Duty you will still need to register your vehicle.

 What does it mean if a car is SORN?

-You can own a car that is not driven on public roads and in this case you are also exempt from paying vehicle excise duty.
+You can own a car that is not driven on public roads and in this case you are also exempt from paying Vehicle Excise Duty.
 You must, however, declare it to the DVLA.
-This declaration is known as a Statutory Off-Road Notification (SORN).
-If you don’t declare your off-road vehicle as SORN then you will be liable for paying tax.
+This declaration is known as a Statutory Off-Road Notification or SORN.
+If you don’t declare your off-road vehicle as SORN then you will be liable for paying VED on it.

 You no longer receive a tax disc to display in your car windscreen once you’ve paid your VED.
-This was abolished in 2014.
-It’s certainly a greener approach and means you don’t have to wait for a tax disc to arrive in the post so I expect it’s also saving a lot of money in postage fees for the government too.
+This was abolished in October 2014 as part of a drive to save money.
+It’s certainly a greener approach and means you don’t have to wait for a tax disc to arrive in the post to display in the corner of your windscreen.
+However, the long-term benefits to this change have yet to be discovered.

 Another important change is that you can no longer buy a car pre-taxed.
-Some second-hand car dealers would include 6 months tax on the car as a buyer incentive to help close the deal.
-Or, if you were selling a car mid-way through the tax period it could be passed on to the next owner.
-This changed in 2014 too, so the new owner needs to tax the car before they can drive it.
+Previously, some second-hand car dealers would include 6 months’ tax on a car as a buyer incentive to help close the deal.
+It was also possible to sell a car with VED if you were selling it mid-way through the valid tax period.
+However, in 2014 this also changed, new owners must tax the vehicle themselves before they can drive it.